n-malih/Turso_SQL_client/README.md

 ---

-Replace TOKEN and URL values with yours:
+Replace the TOKEN and URL values with your own:
 ```python
 TOKEN = 'your_turso_auth_token_here'
 URL = 'https://your-database-name.turso.io/v2/pipeline'